Medically Reviewed by Dr. C.H. Weaver M.D. 01/2022

 - Idarubicin (Idamycin®)

-Herceptin- a widely used precision cancer medicine used to treat HER2 positive breast cancer's toxicity to the heart is well defined and described here.
+Herceptin- a widely used precision cancer medicine used to treat HER2 positive breast cancer's toxicity to the heart is well defined.

 Other chemotherapy drugs that may cause cardiac toxicity are: